OWASP/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/10-Map_Application_Architecture.md

 - Port scanning the server and looking for any open ports associated with specific databases.
 - Triggering SQL (or NoSQL) related error messages (or finding existing errors from a [search engine](../01-Information_Gathering/01-Conduct_Search_Engine_Discovery_Reconnaissance_for_Information_Leakage.md).

-Where it's not possible to conclusively determine the database, it's often possible to make an educated guess based on other aspects of the application:
+Where it's not possible to conclusively determine the database, you can often make an educated guess based on other aspects of the application:

-- Windows, IIS and ASP.NET often uses SQL server.
+- Windows, IIS and ASP.NET often uses Microsoft SQL server.
 - Embedded systems often use SQLite.
 - PHP often uses MySQL or PostgreSQL.
 - APEX often uses Oracle.